charlieknoll/app-yoke/README.md

 There are number of ways to further speed up your development cycles through automation:

 - enter a curl command in the terminal to call the stepfile curl localhost:3000/stepfile?mystepfile.txt
-- Use postman to set up a bunch of requests to stepfiles or directly to commands
+- Use postman to set up a bunch of requests to stepfiles or directly to actions
 - Use autohotkey (Windows only) to have system wide hotkeys linked to stepfile api calls (see the example in example-project/app-yoke/autohotkey)

 ## Tips